sql-machine-learning/elasticdl/doc/parameter_server.md

 | pserver | low | medium | high| medium |

 Worker does the forward/backward computation and consumes CPU most, while pserver provides kvstore service and consumes network bandwidth most.

-Since our target is to scheduling deep learning jobs elasticly, we must have the ability to increase/decrease CPU resources of worker, and increase/decrease network bandwidth resources of pserver.
+Since our target is to scheduling deep learning jobs elastically, we must have the ability to increase/decrease CPU resources of worker, and increase/decrease network bandwidth resources of pserver.

 ### Solution